SkylabsAI/BRiCk/doc/sphinx/cpp_pointers.rst

 Question: Are allocation ids the "names of complete objects"?

 Question: Do subobjects have names?
 They can be named by the complete object name and the path to the object (since this path is unique).
-Is this the same as a pointer?

 Question: Pointer operations can not escape allocations, but they can "go up" through certain operations such as base-to-derived casts.